cms-PdmV/relvalmachine/deplyment-descriptor.md

     -A INPUT -p tcp -m state --state NEW -m tcp --dport 80 -j ACCEPT

+If not then run command:

+    iptables-save > iptable.dump

+Then add line `-A INPUT -p tcp -m state --state NEW -m tcp --dport 80 -j ACCEPT` to `iptable.dump` file and run command:

+    iptables-restore < iptable.dump

-Then you can deploy RelValMachine with command:
+After that you can deploy RelValMachine with command:

     sudo bash
     nohup python run.py &